Sworn Translation: What It Is and How It Differs from Regular Translation | Global Docs Pro

 Germany has some of the strictest translation requirements.
 For visas and residence permits, a translation made in Germany by a vereidigter Übersetzer is usually required.
 A translation from Russia, even notarized, is often not accepted: a German notary cannot verify the signature of a Russian notary without a complex procedure of legalizing the translation itself.

-Requirements for residence permits are updated regularly — for example, salary threshold levels for residence permits and Blue Card are indexed annually.
-But this doesn’t cancel the mandatory nature of sworn translation of supporting documents.
+Requirements for residence permits are updated regularly — for example, salary threshold levels for the Blue Card are indexed annually.
+For 2026: the general salary threshold for the Blue Card EU is €50,760 per year, for shortage occupations (IT, engineers, medical professionals) — a reduced threshold of €45,934.20.
+This doesn’t cancel the mandatory nature of sworn translation of supporting documents.
 Each document needs a separate translation with the seal and signature of a sworn translator.

 France: Changes from 2026